gmetais/grunt-devperf/README.md

 ## Author
 Gaël Métais.
 I'm a webperf freelance based in Paris.
-If you understand french, you can visit [my website](http://www.gaelmetais.com).
+I can also help your company about Web Performances, visit [my website](http://www.gaelmetais.com).